Are you afraid to apply for life insurance because you have a serious health condition or because you participate in a hazardous hobby?

-After you complete the exam, you’re work is done!
+After you complete the exam, your work is done!
 When we receive your approval, we’ll send the policy to you to review before making your first payment.
 During this time you can accept coverage, decline coverage with no money due or fees, or adjust the amount of coverage you would like to accept.

 Purchasing life insurance does not have to feel like the end of the world, even if you are considered to be “high risk.”
-At JRC Insurance Group our agents are experienced in the underwriting process and are passionate about finding our clients the most affordable life insurance coverage.
+At JRC Insurance Group, our agents are experienced in the underwriting process and are passionate about finding our clients the most affordable life insurance coverage.

 We work with multiple life insurance carriers to save you time and money.
 In just a few minutes we can shop more than 40 top-rated life insurance companies to provide you with your best options.
-Give us a call today at 855-247-9555 or request a free quote online here.
+Give us a call today at 855-247-9555 or request a free quote online below.